ga-wdi-boston/sql/README.md

 ### Demonstration: SELECT

-Let's see some what we can learn about the people in the database.
+Let's see some what we can learn about the books in the database.

-### Code-Along: SELECT
+### Code along: SELECT

-Together we'll build a query to get the count of cities by country.
+Together we'll build a query to get the count of patients by gender.

 ### Lab: SELECT

-Write a query to get the count of animals by kind born before 2010.
+Write a query to get the count of ingredients by unit.

-Then write a query to count people by height.
+Then write a query to count books by author.

 ## Changing the Structure of a Table